Skip to content

 Day 2: Perast and the Bay of Kotor

 Day two is a slow bay day.
 Drive or take a local transfer to Perast, about 12 km from Kotor, and spend the morning on the waterfront.
 The classic add-on is a short boat ride to Our Lady of the Rocks, the man-made island church facing the natural island of St George.
-This is one of the easiest days to do without rushing, so do not overpack it with distant sights.
+This is one of the easiest days to do without rushing, so don’t overpack it with distant sights.

 If you want a structured coastal loop, compare this day with the Bay of Kotor and coast road trip.
 With your own car, you can continue around the shore road, stop for photos in the Verige narrows and use the Kamenari-Lepetane ferry if it saves time.
 With no car, keep the day simple: Kotor, Perast, boat time and dinner back on the bay.